Monday, July 27, 2015

 Review

 The film's highlight is the montage scene where Carl and Ellie are married, and something tragic occurs.
 Not even Christopher Nolan or Steven Spielberg can replicate this moment of poignancy.
-I understood its message that this film communicates that life is one big adventure and that you should live life to your fullest potential and follow your wildest dreams.
+I understood its message that life is one big adventure and that you should live life to your fullest potential and follow your wildest dreams.
 Unfortunately, this can't save UP from its mild imperfections.
 Still, the voice acting iced the cake.
 Ed Asner did an outstanding job of voicing Carl Fredricksen.
-Christopher Plummer even does an impressive antagonist portrayal of Charles Muntz than a few other villainous roles.
+Christopher Plummer even does an impressive antagonist portrayal of Charles Muntz better than a few other villainous roles.

 That said, UP is a semi-decent animated movie.
 I can be a harsh critic when there are bad films, as I have viewed and reviewed a few of them.
 That is if you have had experience with this type of film.
 It might be more appealing.